Home : Conditions : Sports : Youth - Kids Sports Injuries

 Injuries in the young athlete are often trivialised.
 They are usually asked or encouraged to "toughen up and play through the pain."
 This approach is not in the young athlete's best interest for the following reasons:

-- It can turn an easily treatable injury into one that becomes difficult to treat and
+- it can turn an easily treatable injury into one that becomes difficult to treat, and

 An Accurate Diagnosis is Essential